eomereu/nodejs/cheatSheet.md

 }
 ```
 - `required: true`
   allows us to specify the attribute as unique, like emails in a database.
-  > *Please note that, if this addition is made later on after creating the database, we need to drop the database and rerun our program in order to recreate the database.
-Otherwise this addition won't make any sense!*
+  ***Please note that,*** if this addition is made later on after creating the database, we have 3 options to make it happen:
+  1. to drop the database and rerun our program in order to recreate the database.
+  1. Restart the MongoDB service
+  1. Run the following query in a MongoDB shell:
+      ```javascript
+      db.users.createIndex({"email" : 1})
+      ```
+  *Otherwise this addition won't make any sense!*

 However there are not much built-in validators in Mongoose.
 So to create our custom validation:
 ```javascript
 age: {